hiuhongyung/Next.JS_RealTime_Chat/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+Next.JS by default static server side render
+We can prepare a page on the server.
+When the user requests that page, it will deliver directly and will not recalucalted everything.
+The server pre-fetch the page.
+The user need not wait for a long time when browsing the website Server side render before the page load

+Dynamic Content (eg: Real-time app)
+--

+Whenever you need to stringify the timestamp
+Sending from the api to client you will lose the timestamp data type